SMK121/Containerisation-Docker-kubernetes/README.md

 This project demonstrates how to automate the customisation of the default Nginx webpage using a Dockerfile.

-Instead of manually entering a running Nginx container and editing the default `index.html` file, a Dockerfile is used to automatically build a custom Nginx image containing a personalised webpage.
+Instead of manually entering a running Nginx container and editing the default `index.html` file, a Dockerfile is used to automatically build a custom Nginx Docker image containing a personalised webpage.

-The final image is pushed to Docker Hub and can be run by anyone with Docker installed.
+The final image was pushed to Docker Hub and can be run by anyone with Docker installed.

 ---